spencerc99/playhtml/README.md

 <div id="couch" can-move style="font-size: 80px">🛋</div>
 ```

-This is designed as an open library for anyone to add on new interactions and capabilities.
-To get started, see the [New Capabilities](#new-capabilities).

 https://github.com/spencerc99/playhtml/assets/14796580/00e84e15-2c1c-4b4b-8e15-2af22f39db7a

 If you enjoy this, please consider [sponsoring the project or sending a small donation](https://github.com/sponsors/spencerc99).
 This helps ensure that the library is maintained and improved over time and funds the hosting costs for the syncing and persistence services.